Gojay001/Gojay001.github.io/source/about/index.md

 ---

 - A Master of Chongqing University
-- A Computer Vision Practier
+- A Computer Vision Practicer
 - Keep Moving